 FIRST: place all ingredients on the counter, along with a 12 x 9 baking dish.
 This will make it easier to assemble the lasagna in about 15 minutes or less.

 SECOND: if you have already prepared bolognese sauce on hand, and it has been chilled, check to see if your Bolognese sauce is too thick.
 If chilled, the sauce might be too thick and will need a little water to help make it easier to spread; therefore, stir in 1/4 cup of water or more if needed.

 NEXT, grab your ladle and two spoons.
 One spoon for the grated cheese, and the other to spread the ricotta cheese.

 Now You Are Ready To Begin!

-Starting with a heaping ladle of Bolognese sauce and spread it evenly on the bottom of the baking dish, about 1.5 cups.
+Start with a heaping ladle of Bolognese sauce and spread it evenly on the bottom of the baking dish, about 1 cup to 1.5 cups.

 Don’t worry if they don’t cover entirely, the noodles will expand while baking.
 You may even need to break corners, or you can over-lap the lasagna sheets, to make them fit.

 2. Create the 2nd Layer: Top those noodles with another heaping ladle of sauce and cover evenly, adding as much sauce as needed.